Learn the ins and outs of selling different types of debt, from credit card to bank loans, and even personal debts.Education for Sellers

 Any judgment's likelihood of being upheld is not guaranteed.
 Judgments are not cash, as you should be aware, and their value is completely based on the value of the debtor's assets.

 The simplest approach to get your money back is to sell your judgment.
-Even if you were successful in your claim lawsuit, it may have been a waste of time and effort to sue your debtor because the courts are not very helpful in getting your money back.
+Even if you were successful in your claim lawsuit, it may have been a waste of time and effort to sue your debtor because the courts are not very helpful in judgment collection, getting your money back.

 The procedure of selling your judgment is quick and simple, regardless of whether the judgment collecting agency pays for the judgment in cash up front or on a contingency basis: Two one-page forms to sign and return will be sent to you by the judgment buyer overnight.
 There will be a check included if you are selling your money judgment.
 Selling your judgment is limited to just that.
 Cash your check after twice signing your name.